Homepage of the site 'What to do with your life?'

 •

-Recipe for succeeding in life
+Recipe for succeeding in one's life

 The action dimension - Epictetus - the right attitude

-This method is the only one that allows one to reach ataraxia, that is to say, to feel peace.
-When one does not do this, one becomes attached to the final result, which obviously does not depend entirely on us, so one lives in dissatisfaction, frustration, and anxiety linked to one’s own impotence.
-One is then driven to hide all of this through increasingly grand and trivial pleasures, which become an addiction.
+This method is the only one that allows reaching ataraxia, that is to say feeling at peace.
+When one does not do this, one attaches oneself to the final result, which, obviously, often does not depend completely on us, so one lives in dissatisfaction, frustration, and anxiety linked to one's own powerlessness.
+One is then led to try to hide all this through ever greater and futile pleasures that become an addiction.

-On this site, the proposed implementation is the practice of problem solving.
+On this site, the proposed implementation is the practice of problem-solving.

 Alternative recommendations